Gordi (band)

 Gordi (Горди; trans.
-The Proud Ones) were a Yugoslav rock band formed in Belgrade in 1977.
+The Proud Ones) was a Yugoslav rock band formed in Belgrade in 1977.
+Initially a progressive rock band, Gordi made a shift to heavy metal in early 1980s.

 The band was formed by guitarist and vocalist Zlatko Manojlović, former leader of the progressive rock band Dah.
-Initially the band's works were progressive/hard rock-oriented.
-However, with their fourth studio album, Pakleni trio (1981), the band turned towards heavy metal.
-The band released one more heavy metal album, Kraljica smrti (1982), disbanding two years after the release.
+Gordi released three progressive/hard rock-oriented albums before switching to heavy metal with their fourth studio album Pakleni trio (1981).
+The group released one more heavy metal album, Kraljica smrti (1982), disbanding two years after its release.
 After Gordi ended their activity, Manojlović started a successful career as a solo artist.
-In the post-Yugoslav countries Gordi are generally most remembered for their heavy metal works and their last two releases are often considered milestones on the Yugoslav heavy metal scene.
+In 2024, he reformed Gordi with a group of younger musicians, the new lineup releasing the group's comeback, hard rock-oriented album Fenix.
+In the post-Yugoslav countries, Gordi are generally best known for their heavy metal works, with their fourth and fifth studio album often considered milestones on the Yugoslav heavy metal scene.

 History

 1977–1984

-The band was formed in November 1977 by former Džentlmeni, Fleš and Dah member Zlatko Manojlović after his return from his mandatory stint in the Yugoslav People's Army.
+The band was formed in November 1977, by former Džentlmeni, Fleš and Dah member Zlatko Manojlović after his return from his mandatory stint in the Yugoslav People's Army.
 The band's first lineup consisted of Zlatko Manojlović (guitar, vocals), Zlatko's brother Goran Manojlović (a former Dah member, keyboards), Stevan "Steva" Milutinović (a former Dogovor iz 1804., Moira and Dah member, drums) and Dragan Janković (a former Buket Mojih Prijatelja member, bass guitar).
-After Zdenko Pomper (a former Dah member) replaced Janković on bass guitar, the band released its debut album Čovek (A Man) in 1978, through ZKP RTLJ.
-Album featured the song "Misli" ("Thoughts"), which was previously released as the B-side of the single "Žeđ" ("Thirst"), the last single released by Dah.
+After Zdenko Pomper (a former Dah member) replaced Janković on bass guitar, the band released its debut album Čovek (Man) in 1978, through ZKP RTLJ.
+The album featured progressive rock sound similar to the one of Manojlović's previous band, Dah.
+The album featured the song "Misli" ("Thoughts"), which was previously released as the B-side of the single "Žeđ" ("Thirst"), the last single released by Dah.
 The lyrics for the song "Odlazim u noć" ("I'm Leaving into the Night") were written by Predrag Vuković, percussionist of the band Igra Staklenih Perli.